-This wonderful exercise can be as long or as short as you like and is great way to take a pause in the Christmas festivities!
-The picture at the bottom is one I did with a biro.
+This wonderful exercise can be as long or as short as you like and is great way to take a pause in this helter skelter world we live and work in.
+The picture above is one of my doodles I did with a biro.

-Get an A4 piece of paper and a pen or pencil.
-Sit comfortably, holding your pen or pencil as you would normally.
-Keep the tip resting on the paper.
+Before you start find an A4 piece of paper and a pen or pencil.
+Then sitting comfortably at a table, hold your pen or pencil as you would normally with the tip resting on the paper.

 Keep coming back to the sensation of your hand drawing, brushing against the paper and keep doodling until you hear your signal to stop.
-I use a free on line meditation bell.
-It is great!
+I use a free on-line meditation bell.
+It’s great!